vgkits/vanguard-firmware/README.md

 # vanguard
-Repository to record the reference configuration of a Vanguard board
+Reference configuration for a [Vanguard board](https://vgkits.org/blog/projects/vanguard/)

-This is a location for selective migration of configuration routines currently at https://github.com/ShrimpingIt/cockle
+Configuration routines and resources are currently at https://github.com/ShrimpingIt/cockle but are due to be migrated here.